Kairotic/liveloom/paper/paper.md

 it is so easy to produce a draft which is unweavable.
 For example, there is the problem of 'floats', lengths of unwoven fibre created wherever there is a contiguous series of either ups or downs in the warp or weft direction.
-Indeed, there are only either ups or downs in a given row or column, that thread will not be woven into the fabric at all.
+Indeed, where there are only either ups or downs in a given row or column, that thread will not be woven into the fabric at all.
 In response to a problematic draft the weaver can do one of three things - change the code to look for a more weavable draft, ignore activated heddles or pull additional ones to change the weave directly, or just attempt to weave the pattern anyway.

 In the above example, the draft looked unweavable to my naive eyes, due to the pairs of identical rows within it.
 Where this happens,